hkuennemann/Coursera/Go Beyond the Numbers - Translate Data into Insights [Google]/README.md

   - Trend Analysis
   - Visualization
   - Results and Evaluation

+### Module 3 - Clean your data
+Description: In this module, I explored three additional EDA practices: cleaning, joining, and validating.
+I learned about the importance of these practices for data analysis and used Python to clean, validate, and join data.</br>
+Submodules:
+- The challenge of missing or duplicate data
+- The ins and outs of outliers
+- Change categorical to numerical data
+- Input validation
+- Clean your data

+#### Notebooks
+3.1.Dealing with missing data in Python
+- Description: In this notebook, I analyzed and processed lightning strike data provided by the National Oceanic and Atmospheric Association (NOAA).
+The main focus was to handle missing data, identify and address outliers, and perform label encoding on the dataset.
+The data covered different time periods and locations, requiring merging datasets, visualizing missing data, and encoding categorical variables for better analysis.
+I also demonstrated how to create meaningful visualizations, such as scatter plots and boxplots, to interpret the data effectively.<br/>
+- Main Topics
+  - Data Merging
+  - Missing Data Analysis
+  - Outlier Detection
+  - Data Visualization
+  - Label Encoding
+  - Data Cleaning
+  - Categorical Data Handling

+3.2.Address missing data
+- Description: In this notebook, I addressed missing data and performed exploratory data analysis (EDA) on a dataset of unicorn companies.
+I acted as a financial data consultant to identify potential business opportunities for an investor.
+The analysis involved cleaning the data, handling missing values, and filtering specific company information to meet the investor's requirements.
+I also generated visualizations to present the findings effectively<br/>
+- Main Topics:
+  - Data Exploration
+  - Data Cleaning
+  - Handling Missing Values
+  - Data Filtering
+  - Data Visualization

+3.3.Validate and clean your data.ipynb
+- Description: In this notebook, I focused on validating and cleaning a dataset containing information about unicorn companies.
+My task involved several steps to prepare the data for analysis, including handling incorrect data types, correcting data entry errors, dealing with duplicates, and converting categorical data into numerical form.<br/>
+Main Topics:
+  - Data Type Conversion
+  - Data Cleaning
+  - Input Validation
+  - Handling Duplicates
+  - Categorical to Numerical Conversion

+### Module 4 - Data Visualizations and Presentations
+Description: You’ll practice creating and presenting data stories in an ethical, accessible, and professional way.
+You'll also explore advanced data visualization techniques in Tableau.</br>
+Submodules:
+- Present a story
+- Advanced Tableau

 ## Disclaimer
 This project notebook is part of the coursework for "Go Beyond the Numbers: Translate Data into Insights" on Coursera (🔗 [Go to course](https://www.coursera.org/learn/go-beyond-the-numbers-translate-data-into-insight)).
 It is intended for educational purposes only.
 For official content and certification, please refer to the Coursera course page.